aourednik/historical-basemaps/maplibreExample/README.md

 - Uses the generated `../pmtiles/output/historical-basemaps.layers.json` manifest to drive a year range slider.
 - Uses the generated `../pmtiles/output/historical-basemaps.pmtiles` archive as a vector source.
 - Colors polygons using precomputed `color_class` values for better neighboring contrast.
-- Switches automatically between local generated files and GitHub Release assets based on the page host.
+- Switches automatically between local generated files and committed GitHub Pages assets based on the page host.

 Rebuild the PMTiles archive first if the files in `geojson/` have changed: